 We make it a priority to offer an experience that can be fully enjoyed by all patrons.
 Whether you are attending a performance, taking a tour or participating in our education programs, discover how our award-winning accessibility services can help make your visit a memorable one.

-Minnesota History Center: Rotating events and registration required, check their calendar for upcoming dates and events
+Minnesota History Center – Rotating events, check their calendar for upcoming dates and events; registration required

 Sensory Friendly Days are events designated for visitors with Autism.
 Examples: Low volume for media shows, no ambient sounds and increased lighting.
 Additional hands-on activities and crafts will be available.